kgizzi/tulahoop/ASSEMBLY.md

 7. Carefully drill and dremel a 3mm hole in the inner tubing behind the capacitor and insert the nut.
 This will help lock the inner tubing in place and can be removed later to help disassemble if the hoop needs repair.

 8. Hot glue the remaining soldered connections to the controller and the LED strip to strengthen them.
 Be sure not to glue the micro USB port shut.
+Optionally cover the LEDs on the controller with opaque electrical tape so they aren't visible when the hoop is on.

 9. Figure out how many LEDs are needed for the size of hoop you are making.

-30 inch diameter hoop = 94.25 inches - minus 2.5 inches for the battery = 91.75 inches
+30 inch diameter hoop = 94.25 inches - (subtract) 2.5 inches for the battery = 91.75 inches

 Convert (91.75 inches) to meters = 2.33m